 Having grown up on Australian beaches we have astronomical standards when it comes to coastlines, which have only been reinforced by visits to places like the Maldives, Fiji and the Philippines.
 So you may want to take this next statement with a grain of salt: Playa Ancón is ok.
 The sand is white and the water is clear.
 There are large, ill-maintained, Russian-owned resorts clouding the natural beauty of the area also.
 Concrete and glass blocks don’t age in the charming way that the Spanish colonial buildings of nearby Trinidad have.
-In fact, I’m not sure these resorts have ever had any architectural merit or charm, but I digress.
 The point is, if you just want to spend a lazy day soaking up some sun then Playa Ancón is going to satisfy that need.

 Dance the night away at Casa de la Musica